-Adoubou Traore, Co-Director/ DOJ Accredited Representative, is a native of the Ivory Coast and the former Executive Director of African Immigrant and Refugee Resource Center (AIRRC) in San Francisco, CA. Adoubou is a former recipient of the British Council Scholarship in 1990 and the Fulbright Scholarship in 2000-2002.
+Adoubou Traore.
+Director/ DOJ Accredited Representative.
+Adoubou is a native of the Ivory Coast and the former Executive Director of African Immigrant and Refugee Resource Center (AIRRC) in San Francisco, CA. Adoubou is a former recipient of the British Council Scholarship in 1990 and the Fulbright Scholarship in 2000-2002.
 He speaks French, English, Spanish, Senufo, and Bambara.
 He obtained a Masters of Arts in English from San Francisco State University (SFSU) in 2002.

-Clementine Ntshaykolo, Co-Director/DOJ Accredited Representative, is originally from the Democratic Republic of Congo (DRC).
+Clementine Ntshaykolo.
+Strategic Management, and Programmatic Activities Lead/DOJ Accredited Representative.
+Clementine is originally from the Democratic Republic of Congo (DRC).
 She is fluent in English, French and Lingala.
 She holds a Bachelor of Arts in Politics and a Minor in Sociology from UCSC.
 Clementine received her MPA from SFSU with concentrations in nonprofit and public management.
-At AAN, Clementine is the co-Director and leads AAN's strategic management and programmatic activities.
+At AAN, Clementine leads AAN's strategic management and programmatic activities.
 In addition as a DOJ Accredited Representative, she assists clients with legal consultation, legal counseling, legal processing, job application, resume-building, job training opportunities, housing referrals and community outreach.